MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_set_timing_path_info.md

-#### - InputFlags

-A set of flags specifying what the OS wants the driver to do.

 #### - OutputFlags

 A set of flags specifying outcomes the OS needs to be aware of relating to this path.

-#### - DiagnosticInfo

-Set of information filled out by the driver for each path to describe any side-effects of the timing change.
-In many cases, glitches are inevitable so these fields attempt to understand the underlying cause and the extent of user impact.